hungrybluedev/v-benchmarks/fibonacci/README.md

 ## Conclusion

 V beat Python by a significant margin in all the scenarios.
+Python took 49.3 seconds (on average) to run the program.

-Even when V used the default TCC compiler, the V version ran in approximately 2.2 seconds, around
+Even when V used the default TCC compiler, the V version ran in approximately 2.2 seconds, around **22 times** faster than Python.
+Remember that this version uses TCC that comes bundled with V.

+When we use the `-prod` flag with V to directly run the executable, the runtime is a bit higher at 3.76 seconds.
+This is around **13 times** faster than Python.
+Most of this time is spent in the available C compiler (GCC in my case, can be Clang otherwise) compiling the program and applying optimisations.
+The actual generated executable runs so fast that hyperfine suspects anomalous data.
+On average, the executable run for 790 milliseconds, which is **62 times** faster than Python.

+Obviously, the runtime for executable only makes sense if you precompile the program and deploy it.
+In that case, it will run as fast as possible, while your Python deployment will have longer runtime.
+Therefore, for quick prototyping, it is recommended to just use `v run program.v` and use `v -prod program.v -o path/to/binary/program` for compilation.

+Additionally, there was no optimisation performed by us, the developer.
+This is just a simple demonstration and in case you want to generate Fibonacci numbers, prefer the formulae that are available on the Wikipedia page.